-The United Sound Systems Recording Studios is significant for the musical contributions made there by some of the country's most prominent artists of many genres in American music, primarily by the influential, African American artists of the jazz and "Rhythm and Blues" eras.
-The United Sound Systems Recording Studios was Detroit's first major recording studio and is known for its innovation in the sound production in the recording industry.
+The United Sound Systems recording studio is significant for the musical contributions made there by some of the country's most prominent artists of many genres in American music, primarily by the influential, African-American artists of the jazz and rhythm and blues eras.
+The United Sound Systems Recording Studios was Detroit's first major recording studio and where the first Motown record was recorded.
+It also is known for its innovation in sound production in the recording industry.

-The United Sound Systems Recording Studios (USSRS) have been a place where musical innovation and technological experimentation have blended together to create some of the music industry's major technical and engineering advances.
-From blues and jazz, to country and rock, to soul and funk and now techno; the United Sound Studios continues to be "the cradle of Detroit musical sound."
-The United Sound Studios have been recording almost continually since 1933 and is considered one of the oldest independent studios in the country.
+United Sound Systems has been a place where musical innovation and technological experimentation have blended together to create some of the music industry's major technical and engineering advances.
+From blues and jazz, to country and rock, to soul and funk and now techno; the United Sound studios were recording almost continually from 1933 until 2018, and was considered one of the oldest independent studios in the country.

-The United Sound Studios was founded in the early 1930s by James (known as Jimmy) Siracuse.
-Originally located in Detroit's historic Cass Corridor, there is some debate about its exact location.
-Although, Detroit music historians continue to debate this issue, they all agree that United Sound Studios first studio was in the Cass Corridor.
-According to early city directories the United Sound Studios was initially located at 5051 Cass Avenue which was also the home of James Siracuse and his wife Shyla's (Esther).
-Polk Detroit City Directories between the years 1920 — 1930 list the United Sound Studios occupying the first floor of the residential building.
+The United Sound Studios was founded in the early 1930s by James "Jimmy" Siracuse.
+There is some debate about its exact location.
+Although, Detroit music historians continue to debate this issue, they all agree that United Sound Studios' first studio was in the Cass Corridor.
+According to early city directories, the United Sound Studios was located at 5051 Cass Ave., which was also the home of Siracuse and his wife, Shyla (Esther).
+Polk Detroit City Directories between the years 1920 and 1930 list the United Sound Studios occupying the first floor of the residential building.

-The United Sound Studios remained at 5051 Cass Avenue until 1939 when Jim Siracuse moved the studios to its present location at 5840 Second Avenue.
-James and his wife leased the building on Second Avenue for ten years.
-In 1949 Siracuse purchased 5840 Second Avenue from William C. Hollands (single) and Clarke D. and Violet Hollands (husband and wife), who owned it as an investment/income property.
+The United Sound Studios remained at 5051 Cass Ave. until 1939 when Jim Siracuse moved the studios to its present location at 5840 Second Ave.
+James and his wife leased the building on Second Avenue for 10 years.
+In 1949, Siracuse purchased the property from William C. Hollands and Clarke D. and Violet Hollands, who owned it as an investment/income property.
 The building at the Cass Avenue location was demolished in the late 1940s when the area was redeveloped by Wayne State University and is presently the site of the Science Hall.

-James Siracuse came from a musical family.
-His father Joseph was a concert and opera singer (baritone); his bother Tony (Anthony), worked many years for Gunn Music House, dealers in "automatic" musical instruments and juke boxes.
-During the 1920s Jim rented space at Gunn Music for his business, Siracuse Music House specializing in "musical merchandise."
-In 1946 Tony left the Gunn Music Company to start Circle Music, a juke box and vending machine firm.
-Ten years later in 1956 Tony Siracuse sold Circle Music and came to work with his brother James at United Sound Studios.
-Later James Siracuse's, son Joseph, Jr. joined the company as sound engineer, and when United Sound Studios incorporated in 1962 he became corporate vice president.
+Jimmy Siracuse came from a musical family.
+His father Joseph was a concert and opera singer (baritone); his bother Tony worked many years for Gunn Music House, dealers in "automatic" musical instruments and jukeboxes.
+During the 1920s, Jimmy Siracuse rented space at Gunn Music for his business, Siracuse Music House, specializing in "musical merchandise."
+In 1946, Tony left Gunn Music to start Circle Music, a jukebox and vending machine firm.
+Ten years later, in 1956, Tony Siracuse sold Circle Music and came to work with his brother Jimmy at United Sound Studios.
+Later, Jimmy Siracuse's, son Joseph joined the company as sound engineer, and when United Sound Studios incorporated in 1962, he became corporate vice president.

-A number of well-known artists recorded their early hits at the United Sound Studios, beginning in 1942 with the song "Bomb Tokyo" co-written by James Siracuse.
-In 1947, as part of the Jazz Discography Project; Miles Davis, Charlie Parker, Duke Jordan, Tommy Potter and Max Roach recorded Klaustance for Savoy Records.
-In 1948, John Lee Hooker recorded "Boogie Chillen" at the United Sound Studios for Sensation Records.
+A number of well-known artists recorded their early hits at United Sound, beginning in 1942 with the song "Bomb Tokyo," co-written by Jimmy Siracuse.
+In 1947, as part of the Jazz Discography Project, Miles Davis, Charlie Parker, Duke Jordan, Tommy Potter and Max Roach recorded "Klaustance" for Savoy Records.
+In 1948, John Lee Hooker recorded the landmark record "Boogie Chillen" at United Sound for Sensation Records.

-Sensation Records was an outgrowth of Pan-American Distributing Company, a Detroit-based company owned by John Kaplan and Bernie Besman.
+Sensation Records was an outgrowth of Pan-American Distributing Co., a Detroit-based company owned by John Kaplan and Bernie Besman.
 In July 1947, the partners formed Sensation Records.
-Kaplan, an accountant, handled the money and Besman, a pianist and former band leader who performed under the name Dean Dennis, handled the artistic talent.
-(Before Motown, Lars Bjorn) With the success of Lee Hooker's initial recording, other Detroit-based musicians signed with Sensation Records, including T.J.
-Fowler, vibraphonist Milt Jackson, and country blues singer Sylvester Cotton; all of whose early recording sessions took place at United Sound Studios.
+Kaplan, an accountant, handled the money, and Besman, a pianist and former band leader who performed under the name Dean Dennis, handled the artistic talent.
+With the success of Hooker's initial recording, other Detroit-based musicians signed with Sensation Records, including T.J.
+Fowler, vibraphonist Milt Jackson and country blues singer Sylvester Cotton; all of whose early recording sessions took place at United Sound.

-The success of the United Sound Studios continued into the 1950s and 1960s with recording artists such as Jack Scott and Del Shannon.
-Detroit-based country singer and songwriter Jimmy Work recorded two of his most successful hits at United Sound Studios, "Making Believe" and "That's What Makes the Jukebox Play."
+The success of United Sound continued into the 1950s and '60s with recording artists such as Jack Scott and Del Shannon.
+Detroit-based country singer and songwriter Jimmy Work recorded two of his most successful hits at United Sound, "Making Believe" and "That's What Makes the Jukebox Play."
 In 1966, the Rationals recorded their classic 'blue-eyed soul' version of Otis Redding's "Respect" at United Sound.
 In 1969, the funky edge sound produced in 'Studio A' can be heard in the recordings of Bob Seger's "Ramblin' Gamblin' Man" and Isaac Hayes' "Hot Butter Soul."

-In 1950s, Dave Usher, former jazz and A& R man — "artists and repertoire" (high profile point man/producer for a record label) partnered with jazz great Dizzy Gillespie to form Dee Gee Records a Detroit-based record company.
-The company mostly released jazz records but would release pop and R&B ("Rhythm & Blues") records under the label.
-Usher recorded R&B legend Little Willie John's first record "Mommy, What Happened to Our Christmas Tree" at United Sound Studios at the age of 14.
-In 1952, Usher produced Jackie Wilson's first record, "Danny Boy" and "Rainy Day Blues" at United Sound Studios as a favor to jazz musician Billy Mitchell.
+In 1950s, Dave Usher, former jazz and A&R man ("artists and repertoire," a high-profile point man/producer for a record label) partnered with jazz great Dizzy Gillespie to form Dee Gee Records a Detroit-based record company.
+The company mostly released jazz records, but would release pop and R&B records under the label.
+Usher recorded R&B legend Little Willie John's first record "Mommy, What Happened to Our Christmas Tree?" at United Sound when John was just 14.
+In 1952, Usher produced Jackie Wilson's first record, "Danny Boy" and "Rainy Day Blues," at United Sound as a favor to jazz musician Billy Mitchell.

 The Don Davis era

-Don Davis had an unconventional career that took him from the world of music to the `button-down' halls of finance.
+Don Davis had an unconventional career that took him from the world of music to the button-down halls of finance.
 A Detroit native, Davis was a three time Grammy-winning producer whose love for music began at an early age.
-Known for having a keen ear for sound Davis taught himself to play the trumpet and saxophone while in grade school.
-In 1955 Davis graduated from Detroit Central High School and formed his own jazz group, the Don Davis Trio.
-By the 1960s Davis had become a fixture on the Detroit music scene.
-He soon gained a reputation as an excellent guitar player, and was in high demand as a session musician working with many of the Detroit's independent record labels including Northern, Thelma, Golden World, Ric-Tic, Revilot.
-In 1960 Barrett Strong's hit "Money" (That's the What I Want) and Mary Wells' "Bye Bye Baby" both featured Davis's guitar work.
+Known for having a keen ear for sound, Davis taught himself to play the trumpet and saxophone while in grade school.
+In 1955, Davis graduated from Detroit Central High School and formed his own jazz group, the Don Davis Trio.
+By the 1960s, Davis had become a fixture on the Detroit music scene.
+He soon gained a reputation as an excellent guitar player, and was in high demand as a session musician working with many of the Detroit's independent record labels including Northern, Thelma, Golden World, Ric-Tic and Revilot.
+In 1960, Barrett Strong's hit "Money" (That's the What I Want) and Mary Wells' "Bye Bye Baby," both recorded for Motown, featured Davis' guitar work.

-By the mid-1960s Davis had moved behind the controls in the studio and was writing and producing.
-Davis was the lead producer at Motown Records during the 'Golden Era' of the sixties.
-In 1967 he became the Detroit-based producer for Memphis' Stax Records.
-His first major success came a year later, in 1968 with the Johnnie Taylor's legendary hit "Who's Making Love", on which he plays guitar.
-The song reached no. 1 on the Billboard Hot R&B Singles chart and no. 5 on the Billboard Hot 100.
+By the mid-1960s, Davis had moved behind the controls in the studio and was writing and producing.
+Davis was a producer at Motown Records during its golden era of the '60s.
+In 1967, he became the Detroit-based producer for Memphis' Stax Records, which was looking to capture a bit of that Motown magic.
+His first major success came a year later, in 1968, with Johnnie Taylor's hit "Who's Making Love?", on which he played guitar.
+The song reached No. 1 on the Billboard Hot R&B Singles chart and No. 5 on the Billboard Hot 100.
 Dave Marsh, a national music critic described the song as "a mostly perfect blend of Southern and Northern soul."
-Davis would collaborate with Taylor on many of his hits in the 1970s, they included; "Jody's Got Your Girl and Gone" 1971 R&B, no. 1 hit, which Davis co-wrote.
-In 1976, Davis co-wrote and produced Taylor's mega-hit "Disco Lady."
-The song spent four weeks at no. 1 on the Billboard Hot 100 and six weeks on the R&B Billboard chart, and was the first record ever to be certified "platinum" by Billboard.
-Taylor recorded both songs at the United Sound Studios.
-Davis worked for Stax Records for several more years before leaving to establish his own label, Grooveville Music.
+Davis would collaborate with Taylor on many of his hits in the 1970s, including "Jody's Got Your Girl and Gone," a 1971 R&B, No. 1 hit, which Davis co-wrote.
+In 1976, Davis co-wrote and produced Taylor's mega-smash "Disco Lady."
+The song spent four weeks at No. 1 on the Billboard Hot 100 and six weeks on the R&B Billboard chart, and was the first record to ever be certified "platinum" by Billboard.
+Taylor recorded both songs at United Sound.
+Davis worked for Stax Records for several more years before leaving to establish his own label, Groovesville Music.

 Architectural description